AndreaXu0401/ALIDRC/README.md

 Using Active Learning to Expand Training Data for Implicit Discourse Relation Recognition
 =====

-It is slightly simplified implementation of our Self-regulation: Employing a Generative Adversarial Network to Improve Event Detection paper in Tensorflow.
+It is slightly simplified implementation of our Using Active Learning to Expand Training Data for Implicit Discourse Relation Recognition paper in Tensorflow.

 Requirements